 Supervisory Level Compensation

-Nature of Conflict: There is an inherent conflict if the compliance or supervisory staff’s compensation is not separate from the activities they supervise.
+Nature of Conflict: There is an inherent conflict if supervisory staff’s compensation is not separate from the activities they oversee.

 Third-Party Compensation